A Travel Price Comparison for Florida Fort Lauderdale vs. Tallahassee for Vacations, Tours, and Honeymoons

 Which is Bigger, Fort Lauderdale or Tallahassee?

-Fort Lauderdale is bigger, and its population is about 11% larger than the population of Tallahassee.
-When comparing the population of Fort Lauderdale vs. Tallahassee, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Fort Lauderdale has a larger population, and is about 11% larger than the population of Tallahassee.
+When comparing the sizes of Fort Lauderdale and Tallahassee, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 When is the best time to visit Fort Lauderdale or Tallahassee?